kruxia/postq/README.md

     * Log the Task as complete with status
     * Recurse to step 2.

-Implementing this algorithm requires multiprocessing with message passing.
-Super interesting!

 * The Manager thread/actor initiates each Task thread/actor.
 * Each Task thread/actor runs the Task, waits for the results, then sends a message to the Manager indicating the completion, status, and output of this Task.
 * The Manager waits for messages from the Tasks and re-runs the (step 2) launch algorithm after receiving each message.

+Implementing this algorithm requires multiprocessing or threading with message passing.
+Super interesting!
+(We are using asyncio and threading rather than multiprocessing because the performance is significantly higher, approximately 100x faster, and queue manager and task executors are all I/O-bound rather than CPU-bound.
+The Tasks, which are run as subprocesses inside the task executor threads, are CPU-bound, but since they aren't in the main queue application process, the queue application itself is I/O bound.)

 ### Message Passing Multiprocessing with ZeroMQ